jweezy24/Intellegence-Agents/lecture.md

 ![Figure 2](/images/complexDesign.png)

 The image above describes a agent that adapts to it's environment as it is read in.
 As you can see there is a lot more going on.
 For one, the simple diagram doesn't have to be multi-threaded.
 Where as, the complex diagram has to be multi-threaded if the user wishes to have fast and accurate results.
 Also, what is commonly done with a complex environment is multiple agents will be needed thus the system will become a MAS.
 So complex environments need more from agents.
 Thus, to deal with a dynamic, continuous, non-deterministic environment.
 We need to observe what is commonly referred to as an intelligence agent.

+# Intelligence Agents
+Intelligence agents (also called rational agents), are agents that should be able to process any sequence of events with the highest speed and efficiency.
+The key part of a intelligence agent is the artificial intelligence aspects of dealing with a situation.
+How the agent adapts to a complex dynamic environment is what makes the agent in question intelligent.